Host Agency Information

 - Completion of an internship-long independent project is a requirement for your intern.
 Work with your intern to create a project that is not only of benefit to your agency, but instructive and realistic for the intern and draws upon their interests and expertise.
 An understanding and outline of the project must be completed by the intern and submitted to Forest Foundation before the internship begins.
 Quite often an intern will have down time that a project can easily fill during the 10 week internship

 - Please create a positive, multi-faceted internship that exposes the intern to many aspects of your agency and keeps the 10 weeks productive, challenging and enjoyable.
 Including interns in important meetings, encouraging their participation in events, and assigning them projects are great ways to keep interns engaged and interested

 - Development/Workshop days.
 We have developed these days with learning objectives in mind that will benefit both the intern and your organization.
-Though interns will not be working at your agency on these days, they are considered a part of the 40 hour/10 weeks internship for which interns are compensated.
-These days are:
+Though interns will not be working at your agency on these days, they are considered a part of the full time, 10 week internship for which interns are compensated.
+These dates are:

 *July 4 will be a paid holiday and interns are not required to “make up” hours later in the internship

 Forest Foundation is responsible for the intern selection process and pairing with the host agency.
 Ultimately, the final decision to hire the intern lies with the host agency.
 Every effort will be made to ensure the best possible pairing of intern and agency.
 However, if the agency feels the match is inappropriate or unacceptable, an effort will be made to find an alternative intern.
 Consequently, a second candidate may not be provided due to the many criteria in the intern selection process.